hydra-anon/hydra-eval/README.md

 # Additional Material

-While we would like to offer a download of the Hydra source code at this time, contractual obligations prevent us from doing so at this time.
-We are working on offering a solution.
+While we would like to offer a download of the Hydra source code at this time, contractual funding obligations prevent us from doing so at this time.
+We are working on offering a solution, once the paper is accepted.